Roscommon Sports Partnership Privacy Statement

 Our website www.rosactive.org may use technology called “cookies”.
 This is a small text file that is placed on your device by a server and allows websites or mobile applications to respond to you as an individual.
 You can choose to accept or decline cookies.
 Please refer to your internet browser instructions to specify your cookie preferences.
 If you decline cookie features, you may not be able to fully experience the interactive features on our website.

-We automatically collect information about browser type and operating system, pages you visit and your Internet Protocol addresses through Google Analytics.
-We do so, to help us to better understand how website visitors use our web site so that we can improve the user experience.
+We automatically collect information about the browser type and operating system, pages you visit and your Internet Protocol address through Google Analytics.
+We do so, to help us to better understand how website visitors use our website so that we can improve the user experience.
 This information is aggregated, providing us with data about the total number of visitors to our website and the total number of visitors to each page.
 Individual users are not typically identified through these analytics.